mlx-graphs/mlx-graphs/README.md

 For dev purposes you may want to install the current version of `mlx` via `pip install mlx @ git+https://github.com/ml-explore/mlx.git`

 #### Testing
 We encourage to write tests for all components.

-CI is currently not in place as runners with Apple Silicon are required.
-Please run `pytest` to ensure breaking changes are not introduced.
+Please run tests via `pytest` to ensure breaking changes are not introduced.
+CI is in place to test code submitted for PR.

 #### Pre-commit hooks (optional)
 To ensure code quality you can run [pre-commit](https://pre-commit.com) hooks.
 Simply install them by running